BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: Abstract

 \section{Abstract}

-Inductive transfer learning, enabled by self-supervised learning, have taken the entire Natural Language Processing (NLP) field by storm, with models such as BERT and BART setting new state of the art on countless natural language understanding tasks.
-While there are some notable exceptions, most of the available models and research have been conducted for the English language.
-In this work, we introduce BARThez\footnote{ \url{ https://en.wikipedia.org/wiki/Fabien_Barthez}}, the first BART model for the French language (to the best of our knowledge).
-BARThez was pretrained on a very large monolingual French corpus from past research that we adapted to suit BART's perturbation schemes.
-Unlike already existing BERT-based French language models such as CamemBERT and FlauBERT, BARThez is particularly well-suited for generative tasks, since not only its encoder but also its decoder is pretrained.
-In addition to discriminative tasks from the FLUE benchmark, we evaluate BARThez on a novel summarization dataset, OrangeSum, that we release with this paper\footnote{ \url{https://github.com/moussaKam/OrangeSum}}.
-We also continue the pretraining of an already pretrained multilingual BART on BARThez's corpus, and we show that the resulting model, which we call mBARTHez, provides a significant boost over vanilla BARThez, and is on par with or outperforms CamemBERT and FlauBERT.
-Code and data are publicly available\footnote{\url{https://github.com/moussaKam/BARThez}}.
+Inductive transfer learning has taken the entire NLP field by storm, with models such as BERT and BART setting new state of the art on countless NLU tasks.
+However, most of the available models and research have been conducted for English.
+In this work, we introduce BARThez, the first large-scale pretrained seq2seq model for French.
+Being based on BART, BARThez is particularly well-suited for generative tasks.
+We evaluate BARThez on five discriminative tasks from the FLUE benchmark and two generative tasks from a novel summarization dataset, OrangeSum, that we created for this research.
+We show BARThez to be very competitive with state-of-the-art BERT-based French language models such as CamemBERT and FlauBERT.
+We also continue the pretraining of a multilingual BART on BARThez' corpus, and show our resulting model, mBARThez, to significantly boost BARThez' generative performance.
+Code, data and models are publicly available.